pmorrill/DendroicaAPI/API_v1.md

 |mapDescription|String|A text description of the species' range|
 |songDescription|String|A text description of the species' song|
 |checklistOrder|Integer|The species ordering under the current taxonomic checklist|

+The species data is constructed according to the rules of the default taxonomic checklist for the project.
+However, we **may** change this instead use the user's preference 9stored in dendroica web tools) to build the species list.

 The species should be presented in the order of the `checklistOrder` field, unless the user's preferences specify that the ordering should be alphabetical.